Google Chrome Review

 When it comes to performance, Google Chrome is a mixed bag.
-It remains one of the fastest web browsers on the market, with our tests putting it ahead of Mozilla Firefox, Opera and Microsoft Edge.
+It remains one of the fastest web browsers on the market, with our tests putting it ahead of Mozilla Firefox, Opera and Microsoft Edge (read our Microsoft Edge review and our Edge vs Chrome comparison).
 That said, on mobile it’s slower than Mozilla Firefox and Safari, though the difference is small.

 The desktop version of the browser is resource-hungry, though, eating up far more RAM than any of its competitors.
 That can quickly become a problem if you need to keep many tabs or windows open concurrently, and machines with low amounts of RAM will struggle to provide Google Chrome with the resources it needs.

 Google Chrome does a good job protecting its users from potentially nefarious websites, as we demonstrated in our article on which web browser is the most secure.
 It was once the only browser to employ sandboxing, meaning individual tabs were split into separate processes, limiting their access to each other and to your operating system.

 If you’re visiting a website with an invalid security certificate or over the standard HTTP protocol, as opposed to the more secure HTTPS, Google Chrome will put a warning next to the omnibar to tell you the website may be unsafe.
 A bigger warning that fills the browser window will block websites with known malware or phishing schemes, using Google’s “safe browsing” service.